 The “land trust” model is well established in a number of countries, mainly for protecting community residential access and for nature conservation purposes.
-221A’s Cultural Land Trust Study researches the application of these and other models to develop recommendations for the particular challenge facing arts and culture organizations in Vancouver.
+221A is supporting the research and planning of a Vancouver Cultural Land Trust for the particular challenge facing arts and culture organizations in Vancouver.

 - Achieve Long Term Security of Tenure